Unification (computer science): Generalization, specialization

+Solution set

-A substitution σ is a solution of that problem if l_{i}σ ≡ r_{i}σ for $i = 1, ..., n$.
-Such a substitution is also called a unifier of the unification problem.
+A substitution σ is a solution of the unification problem E if l_{i}σ ≡ r_{i}σ for $i = 1, ..., n$.
+Such a substitution is also called a unifier of E.

 For example, if ⊕ is associative, the unification problem { x ⊕ a ≐ a ⊕ x } has the solutions {x ↦ a}, {x ↦ a ⊕ a}, {x ↦ a ⊕ a ⊕ a}, etc., while the problem { x ⊕ a ≐ a } has no solution.

-For a given unification problem, a set S of unifiers is called complete if each solution substitution is subsumed by some substitution σ ∈ S; the set S is called minimal if none of its members subsumes another one.
+For a given unification problem E, a set S of unifiers is called complete if each solution substitution is subsumed by some substitution in S. A complete substitution set always exists (e.g. the set of all solutions), but in some frameworks (such as unrestricted higher-order unification) the problem of determining whether any solution exists (i.e., whether the complete substitution set is nonempty) is undecidable.

+The set S is called minimal if none of its members subsumes another one.
+Depending on the framework, a complete and minimal substitution set may have zero, one, finitely many, or infinitely many members, or may not exist at all due to an infinite chain of redundant members.
+Thus, in general, unification algorithms compute a finite approximation of the complete set, which may or may not be minimal, although most algorithms avoid redundant unifiers when possible.
+For first-order syntactical unification, Martelli and Montanari gave an algorithm that reports unsolvability or computes a single unifier that by itself forms a complete and minimal substitution set, called the most general unifier.

 Syntactic unification of first-order terms

 Syntactic unification of first-order terms is the most widely used unification framework.

 It is based on T being the set of first-order terms (over some given set V of variables, C of constants and Fn of n-ary function symbols) and on ≡ being syntactic equality.